 These two cases show that once a person is a qualified Personal Support Worker and either had experience in this field or was attempting to find a job in this area before the accident in question, that person could qualify as a professional service provider as defined by the Schedule.
 Therefore, Insurers should be cautious in denying attendant care on the basis of it not being incurred, especially where provided by family members, without first carefully reviewing the care provider’s credentials, work history or job searches.

-Suzanne Clarke is a member of the License Appeal Tribunal practice group and the author of this blog.
+Suzanne Clarke is a partner and member of the License Appeal Tribunal practice group and the author of this blog.
 If you have a question about these decisions or a similar file, please contact Suzanne.